 The investigation of properties and processes in the atomic shell are also object of the GSI research program.
-For example, by experiments with hydrogen-like atoms - atoms with only one shell electron - quantum electrodynamics, generally the most accurate physical theory, is now verified for the highest atomic numbers. (further information for experts)
+For example, by experiments with hydrogen-like atoms - atoms with only one shell electron - quantum electrodynamics, generally the most accurate physical theory, is now verified for the highest atomic numbers. (further information)

 Research in plasma physics goes in completely another direction.
 By irradiation of a gas target by intense ion beams, very hot and dense plasmas can be created, due to the very effective deposition of energy.
-These studies are designed to contribute to approach conditions that can be found in stars or in the interior of large planets. (further information for experts)
+These studies are designed to contribute to approach conditions that can be found in stars or in the interior of large planets. (further information)

 Biophysics and Medical Science

 But also the properties of solid bodies can be changed systematically by irradiation with ion beams.
-This allows innovative technological applications in the field of basic materials, e. g. the production of membranes and the modification of materials. (further information for experts)
+This allows innovative technological applications in the field of basic materials, e. g. the production of membranes and the modification of materials. (further information)

 The Search Goes on...